Here’s my recent Aragon road trip itinerary – one of the best regions in Spain for uncovering hidden gems and lesser-known landmarks.

 When to visit Aragon

-This time, I traveled to Aragon in June, and we were lucky with the weather as it was mostly cloudy.
-If you plan to travel in the summer, keep in mind that central Spain gets very hot, and finding shade on the road can be difficult.
-Even with similar temperatures, Valencia, Catalonia, and the Spanish islands feel less exhausting in summer due to the Mediterranean Sea.
-Honestly, the last time I stopped in Zaragoza for lunch on the way to Asturias (in July), I couldn’t even stay outside – it felt more like a desert.
+This time, I visited Aragon in June, and we were fortunate with the weather – it was mostly cloudy, which made traveling much more comfortable.
+If you’re planning a summer trip, keep in mind that central Spain can get extremely hot, and finding shade on the road can be a challenge.
+Even with similar temperatures, regions like Valencia, Catalonia, and the Spanish islands feel less draining in summer thanks to the cooling influence of the Mediterranean Sea.
+Honestly, the last time I stopped in Zaragoza for lunch on my way to Asturias in July, it felt more like a desert – I couldn’t even stay outside for long.

-For me, the best time to visit Aragon and enjoy its landmarks is in spring or autumn.
-However, the Pyrenees mountains of Aragon, especially the areas above the town of Jaca and the Pre-Pyrenees, are a different story.
-Summer is definitely a great time to fully enjoy these mountain landscapes there.
+For me, the ideal time to explore Aragon and its landmarks is spring or autumn, when temperatures are milder.
+That said, the Pyrenees – especially the areas above Jaca and the Pre-Pyrenees – are a different story.
+Summer is actually the perfect time to fully enjoy the stunning mountain landscapes there.

 aragon spain travel blog